Ear Surgery Options

 The stapes is a small bone in the middle ear, which plays a role in the conduction of sound from the outside to the inner ear.
 Occasionally it becomes fixed due to a disease process known as otosclerosis and, therefore, can no longer conduct sound.
 It then has to be removed or modified.
 This procedure is known as a stapedectomy or stapedotomy.

 The eardrum, or tympanic membrane, is located deep within the ear canal.
-It can sometimes develop a hole in it, known as a tympanic membrane perforation.* Causes of tympanic membrane perforations include trauma, sometimes from objects like Q tips.
+It can sometimes develop a hole in it, known as a tympanic membrane perforation.
+Causes of tympanic membrane perforations include trauma, either directly from objects like Q tips, or indirect, such as concussive forces from a slap to ear, and infection.
+The tympanic membrane helps amplify sound, and any defects in it can cause a decrease in hearing.
+Repairing the defect requires the placement of thick graft tissue, known as fascia, which is usually harvested from behind the ear.

 - Phone (425) 522-0555